barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 ```
 You can check and experiment with the Code [here](https://godbolt.org/z/Ge3b4d).

-## So how does the overload resolution work for Concepts?

-Well, according to the standard the more constrained Concept wins.
-//TODO

 # Creating your own Concepts

 Finally the good stuff, eh?
 Well depends, actually the stl provides a lot of things that you can use and combine in order to create new Concepts and I really recommend to do so.
 If you know the [type_traits](https://en.cppreference.com/w/cpp/header/type_traits) library you should already be familiar with most of them since for every `type_trait` there is now also a corresponding Concept based on said `type_trait`.

-Okay so lets put some **"Butter by die Fische"** here is a self defined Concept:
+Okay so lets put some **"Butter bei die Fische"** here is a self defined Concept:
 ```cpp
 template<typename T>
 concept A_Number = std::is_integral<T>::value || sd::is_floating_point<T>::value;